 Operation Shoebox – Mail in your candy donation and they send it to the military overseas in care packages.
 Learn more HERE.

 Freeze it.
-Most candy will last for months in the freezer — freeze it and enjoy it later.
+Most unopened candy will last for months in the freezer — freeze it to enjoy later.

 Decorate a gingerbread house or holiday baked goodies.
 Candy corns work great for edible Thanksgiving crafts like these OREO cookie Turkeys.
 Make Christmas tree ornaments, table centerpieces and other decorations.

 Give it away.
 Friends, Neighbors, Teachers, Local charities…ask around, someone may have a use for it.
-If you are really motivated, put up a free candy ad on Craigslist.
+If you are really motivated, put up a free candy ad online.

-Send it to the office with your spouse.
+Take it to the office.
 Candy never lasts long in any break room!